EITAcoding/SITA-1/README.md

 # SITA
-## Codebase of the paper " Multimodal Summarization via Coarse-to-fine Image-Text Alignment ".
+## Codebase of the paper " Exploiting Pseudo Image Captions for Multimodal Summarization ".

 **soft_ic_src** is the code of image text alignment model.